VivusHub/Vivus/README.md

 # License

-The codes and all related text in this documentation falls under [Vivus Hub Content and Commercially available contents licence agreement](https://www.vivushub.com/vivus/interface/terms)
+The codes and all related text in this documentation falls under [Vivus Hub Content and Commercially available contents licence agreement](https://www.vivushub.com/vivus/interface/terms) and in some cases the GPI when applicable.
+In the event of a conflict between our terms and the GPU license, Vivus Hub terms takes precedent.